killianobrien/myslides/slides/level5-induction-202425.md

 * Find good ways to relax and unwind.
 * Make the most of being in **Manchester**.

-## Exceptional Factors / evidenced extensions
+## Extensions on assesessments

 * Illness and other exceptional events make interrupt your study and work on assessments.
 * The university's Evidenced Extensions process exists to deal with this.
 * Typically awards extensions and decisions on penalty-free resits provided your exceptional factors are supported by **good evidence** and **accepted by** the Evidenced Extensions process.
 * See [Assessment and Results](https://www.mmu.ac.uk/student-life/course/assessments) for more information.
-* Short self-certified coursework extensions may be possible
+* Short non-evidenced coursework extensions may be possible
-    - see Moodle and unit teams for info during the Blocks
+    - see Moodle and unit teams for info during the Semester

 ## Academic (mis)conduct